nunziosorrentino/breakingws/docs/source/howtouse.rst

 * ``width shift range``: number of horizontal pixels for random shift;
 * ``height shift``: number of vertical pixels for random shift;

-Data augmentation can be done with *runcnn.py* with *-a* option:
+Data augmentation can be done with *runcnn.py* with ``-ag`` option:

 .. code-block:: bash

     $ runcnn.py -m glitcha -ag True -wc True -zr 0.05 -ws 10 -hs 10 ...

 This is the good starting point for glitches classification.

 For more information about *runcnn.py*, type: